alronz/b2c-database-selection/Redis/Basic Features/commands.md

 (integer) 1
 ````

-ZINTERSTORE,ZUNIONSTORE will be discussed more on data modeling [section](link to the section).
+"ZINTERSTORE,ZUNIONSTORE" are used to intersect or union two sorted sets.

-* #### Bitmaps Commands
+#### Bitmaps Commands

-GETBIT & SETBIT are used to get or set a bit value at a certain offset in the string value stored at the key.
-BITCOUNT returns the number of bits in a string.
+"GETBIT & SETBIT" are used to get or set a bit value at a certain offset in the string value stored at the key.
+"BITCOUNT" returns the number of bits in a string.

 ````
 redis> SETBIT mykey 7 0